Welcome to the most exciting stage of your grow — the harvest.

-- 1 to 2 days before harvest – Stop watering without cutting your plants completely dry.
-You don’t wanna harvest a wilted plant.
+- 1 to 2 days before harvest – Stop watering without letting your plants completely dry.
+You don’t want to harvest a wilted plant.

 Set up a drying space.
-The last thing is preparing your drying room.
-It could be a closet or the tents you grew in.
-Whatever space you decide on, it must sustain these conditions throughout for the flowers to dry slowly:
+The last thing to do is prepare your drying room.
+It could be a closet or the tent you grew in.
+Whatever space you decide on, it must sustain these conditions throughout, for the flowers to dry slowly:

 - Dark environment